 It’s true that many simple cremation options are less expensive than many burial options.
-But just as things such as a more expensive casket or an elaborate funeral can drive up the costs of an embalming and burial, how a family chooses to honor their loved one also adds to the price of a cremation.
-Memorial services, the interring of ashes or selection of urns can also make a cremation more expensive.
+But just as things such as a more expensive casket or an elaborate funeral can drive up the costs of embalming and burial, how a family chooses to honor their loved one also adds to the price of a cremation.
+Memorial services, the interring of ashes, or the selection of urns can also make cremation more expensive.
 In the end, what you decide to do with your loved one’s ashes and what, if any, type of memorial service you choose to have will affect the overall cost of final arrangements.

 Myth #4: Cremated remains are ashes.

 Although they’re commonly referred to as ashes, cremated remains are not really ash.
 There are a few steps to cremation—once the actual cremation is complete, bone fragments are left.
-These fragments are placed in what’s called a cremulator to turn them into a sand-like powder that can then be sealed in box or urn and returned to the family.
+These fragments are placed in what’s called a cremulator to turn them into a sand-like powder that can then be sealed in a box or urn and returned to the family.